Geeni Security Camera Review 2025: Affordable Security Cameras

 Another useful special feature that aims to reduce false alarms and improve motion alerts is activity zones.
 It lets you create a custom zone within the camera’s view and limit motion detection to just that area, which means any movement from areas prone to false alarms will be ignored.

 We often see activity zones offered by more expensive security cameras, such as the Google Nest Cam (battery) we reviewed, so we were surprised that some of the Geeni cameras have it.
-Even more impressive is that those cameras — the Geeni Sentinel and Geeni Scope — cost less than $50.
+Even more impressive is that cameras like the Geeni Sentinel and Geeni Scope cost less than $60, and newer models like the Geeni Elite include this feature in multi-camera bundles under $50.

 Security Lighting